-- Control environment: particularly the definition of the organisation structure and the appropriate delegation of responsibility to operational management. - Identification and evaluation of business risks and control objectives: particularly through a formal process of consideration and documentation of risks and controls which is periodically undertaken by the Board.
+Control environment: particularly the definition of the organisation structure and the appropriate delegation of responsibility to operational management.

+Identification and evaluation of business risks and control objectives

-- Main control procedures: which include the setting of annual and longer-term budgets and the monthly reporting of performance against them, agreed treasury management and physical security procedures, formal capital expenditure and investment appraisal approval procedures and the definition of authorisation limits (both financial and otherwise). - Monitoring: particularly through the regular review of performance against budgets and the progress of research activities undertaken by the Board.
+Main control procedures: which include the setting of annual and longer-term budgets and the monthly reporting of performance against them, agreed treasury management and physical security procedures, formal capital expenditure and investment appraisal approval procedures and the definition of authorisation limits (both financial and otherwise).

+Monitoring: particularly through the regular review of performance against budgets and the progress of research activities undertaken by the Board.